brainboxdotcc/DPP/docpages/building/windows.md

 \page buildwindows Building on Windows

-To build on windows follow these steps *exactly*.
+To build on Windows follow these steps *exactly*.
 The build process depends on specific libraries being installed on your system in specific locations.

 ## Wait a minute!
 Read this first!